 When getting your kitchen knife, make sure the blade extends the entire length of the knife, including through the handle.
 Low-quality plastic or wooden handles attached to a metal blade can break over time.

 Having many years of experience in dealing with a variety of knives, we’ve compared knives at many price points and listed few qualities of the knife you should expect to get, no matter what you decide to pay.
-What we found was that the main differentiating qualities are pretty basic:
+What we found was that the main differentiating qualities are pretty basic, the knife should be:

-- it needs to be sturdy enough to last you for a while,
+- sturdy enough to last you for a while,

-- it needs to either stay sharp or be easy to sharpen (we’ll get to that in a bit),
+- easy to sharpen (we’ll get to that in a bit),

 Beyond that—maybe a distant fourth—is the look and feel.
 It’s nice if the knife is also a pleasure to look at and has some history (and nothing can beat centuries of Japanese history most of our knives carry), since that’ll make you want to use it, and to cook more, which is always a good thing—and as you might suspect, this is also where a lot of the differentiation comes when choosing a price point.